-In many European countries, legal recognition has been given to same-sex partnerships to varying degrees.
-In 2011 a statutory civil partnership registration scheme for same-sex couples was introduced in Ireland.
-Following a vote in favour of marriage equality in a constitutional referendum, the right for same-sex couples to marry was introduced in November 2015.
+A statutory civil partnership registration scheme for same-sex couples was introduced in Ireland in 2011.
+Following a vote in favour of marriage equality in a constitutional referendum in November 2015, same sex couples now have the right to marry.

-Under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 a statutory civil partnership registration scheme for same-sex couples was introduced in January 2011.
-Under the scheme registered civil partners have broadly the same rights and obligations towards each other as the rights and obligations of married couples towards each.
+Under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010, a statutory civil partnership registration scheme for same-sex couples was introduced to give legal recognition of same-sex couples.
+Under the scheme, registered civil partners have broadly the same rights and obligations towards each other as married couples.

-More information is available in our document: Civil partnership and same-sex couples.
+Find more information in our page on Civil partnership and same-sex couples.

-Since 16 November 2015, it is possible for same-sex couples to become legally married and to have the same rights and obligations towards each other as opposite-sex married couples.
-It is also possible for a couple in a civil partnership to marry.
-More information is available in our document on getting married.
+Since 16 November 2015, same-sex couples get can legally get married in Ireland.
+They have the same rights and obligations towards each other as opposite-sex married couples.

 - Not married to each other or in a registered civil partnership

-- The Residential Tenancies Act 2004 was amended to provide that a same-sex cohabitant of a deceased tenant has the same entitlement to inherit a tenancy as an opposite-sex cohabitant of a deceased tenant has
+- The Residential Tenancies Act 2004 was amended so that a same-sex cohabitant of a deceased tenant has the right to inherit a tenancy

-- The Civil Liability Act 1961 now provides that a same-sex cohabitant of a deceased person has the same entitlement that an opposite-sex cohabitant has to sue for damages in the event of the cohabitant’s wrongful death
+- The Civil Liability Act 1961 now gives a same-sex cohabitant of a deceased person the right to sue for damages in the event of the cohabitant’s wrongful death

-- Qualified cohabitants as defined in the 2010 Act (see below) are now entitled to be informed about the registration of an enduring power of attorney under the Powers of Attorney Act 1996
+- Qualified cohabitants as defined in the 2010 Act are now entitled to be informed about the registration of an enduring power of attorney under the Powers of Attorney Act 1996

-The Act also introduced a redress scheme for cohabiting couples including same-sex cohabiting couples.
-To be a a qualified cohabitant for the scheme you must have been a cohabitant for at least 5 years or for 2 years if you have a child with your partner.
-If one of you is still married, then neither of you may be a qualified cohabitant until the married person has been living apart from his/her spouse for at least 4 of the previous 5 years.
+To be a qualified cohabitant for the redress scheme, you must have lived together for at least 5 years, or for 2 years if you have a child with your partner.
+If one of you is still married, then neither of you can be a qualified cohabitant until the married person has been living apart from their spouse for at least 4 of the previous 5 years.

 EU citizens and their family members